All articles

 Watch the analytics

-Once live, the dashboard shows which AI agents are calling your tools, call volumes, success rates, and latency — so you can see AI traffic from day one.
+Once live, the dashboard shows which AI agents are calling your tools, call volumes, success rates, and latency.
+AI traffic is visible from day one.

 What kinds of tools should you define?